LLM Memory Calculator

 Llama 3 7B - Most Popular Open Model

-Meta's flagship model delivering GPT-3.5 level performance with efficient memory usage
+Meta's flagship Llama 3 model delivering GPT-3.5 level performance with efficient memory usage.
+Calculate power needs with our PSU Calculator

 FP16 Inference